dcernst/dcernst.github.io/teaching/mat441s19/homework.md

 - **Weekly Homework 3:** Prove **two** of Theorems 2.20, 2.21, 2.22.
 You must type up your proofs using LaTeX.
 (Due Tuesday, February 5 by 8PM)
 - **Weekly Homework 4:** Prove **two** of Theorems 3.3, 3.13, 3.15, 3.20.
 You must type up your proofs using LaTeX.
 (Due Tuesday, February 12 by 8PM)
 - **Weekly Homework 5:** Prove **one** of Theorems 3.22(1), 3.22(2), 3.28.
 You must type up your proofs using LaTeX.
 (Due Tuesday, February 19 by 8PM)
-- **Weekly Homework 6:** Either prove **two** of Theorems ???, or complete the last part of Exercise 4.10.
+- **Weekly Homework 6:** Either prove **two** of Theorem 5.1, Exercise 5.6(4), Theorem 5.8, Theorem 5.9, or complete the last part of Exercise 4.10.
 You must type up your proofs using LaTeX.
 (Due Tuesday, March 12 by 8PM)

 ## Using LaTeX for Weekly Homework ##
 You are required to use LaTeX to type up your Weekly Homework assignments.
 The easiest way to get started with LaTeX is to use an online editor.
 I recommend using [Overleaf](https://overleaf.com), but there are other options.
 The good folks over at Overleaf have preloaded my homework template, so to get started, all you need to do is click the link below and then click on "Open as Template".
 Be sure to update your name and the course title.